Bastille Day is celebrated on 14 July and marks the birth of the French Republic. It is the National Day of France.

 Bastille Day was declared a French national holiday on 6 July 1880.

-Parties and colorful art fairs take place throughout France in celebration of Bastille Day.
+Parties and colourful fairs take place throughout France in celebration of Bastille Day.